lsst-dm/dmtn-120/index.rst

 .. _Boost Serialization: https://www.boost.org/doc/libs/release/libs/serialization/

-The unfortunately-named `cereal`_ is a C++ persistence library provided by the University of Southern California.
+`cereal`_ is a C++ persistence library provided by the University of Southern California.
 It's similar in style to `Boost Serialization`_, but more lightweight.
-References to objects are passed to an :cpp:class:`cereal::InputArchive` or :cpp:class:`cereal::OutputArchive` object, which calls user-defined methods or functions to handle non-built-in types (these methods usually call the archive recursively).
+References to objects are passed to a :cpp:class:`cereal::InputArchive` or :cpp:class:`cereal::OutputArchive` object, which calls user-defined methods or functions to handle non-built-in types (these methods usually call the archive recursively).

 cereal was not designed for long-term storage, and makes no guarantee that a later version of the library will correctly load a file written by an earlier version.
 We can work around this limitation by locking the Stack's version of cereal.

 cereal meets many, but not all, of our criteria:

-* It uses the 3-clause BSD license.
+* it uses the 3-clause BSD license.
-* It does not support languages other than C++.
+* it does not support languages other than C++.
   It probably cannot handle pure-Python classes (it needs C++ functions or methods to define the persisted form), but it might be able to handle Python subclasses of a C++ interface like :class:`lsst.afw.typehandling.Storable`.
+* it explicitly supports subclassing the archive classes, including specializing them for new output formats.
-* It supports class versioning, using a system similar to that currently used for :class:`~lsst.afw.image.ExposureInfo`.
+* it supports class versioning, using a system similar to that currently used for :class:`~lsst.afw.image.ExposureInfo`.
-* It may be possible to unpersist ``lsst.afw.table.io`` files by treating it as a custom format.
+* it is possible to depersist ``lsst.afw.table.io`` files by treating it as a custom format.
-* It supports raw binary output for individual fields, which can be used to efficiently store arrays.
+* it supports raw binary output for individual fields, which can be used to efficiently store arrays.
-* It supports polymorphism, but requires explicit registration of all subclasses.
+* it supports polymorphism, but requires explicit registration of all subclasses.
   The registration code for a particular class must be aware of all possible archive implementations, making it difficult to add new file formats.
-* It supports "out of order loading" of subobjects in specific archive implementations, including the built-in JSON archive.
+* it supports "out of order loading" of sub-objects in specific archive implementations, including the built-in JSON archive.
-  However, this means that code to partially read objects from other file types would need to be implemented by LSST.
-* It can self-consistently track object relationships, but requires that all objects (such as a :class:`lsst.meas.algorithms.CoaddPsf` and its constituents) be in the same archive.
+* it can self-consistently track object relationships, but requires that all objects (such as a :class:`lsst.meas.algorithms.CoaddPsf` and its constituents) be in the same archive.
   It cannot be used to store such objects in separate files, though we could emulate such functionality by introducing a unique object ID to the persisted form.
-* It supports human-readable key-value pairs, as well as a "simplified" output format for human-redability.
+* it supports human-readable key-value pairs, as well as a "simplified" output format for human-readability.

 Option: FlatBuffer